TL;DR

 Income Protection (IP): Your Personal Salary

 Income Protection is arguably the most important insurance you can own.
-Unlike the lump sum from CIC, IP provides a regular, tax-free monthly income if you're unable to work.
+Unlike the lump sum from CIC, IP provides a regular, potentially tax-efficient monthly income if you're unable to work.
 It's designed to replace a significant portion of your lost earnings, allowing you to maintain your lifestyle and meet your financial commitments while you focus on recovery.

 Key features to understand: